Skip to Main Content

 How to qualify for a home equity agreement with Unlock

-The basic requirements for an Unlock investment are: the equity has to be tied to your primary residence; and you’ll need a FICO credit score of at least 500, along with a loan-to-value (LTV) ratio of 80 percent.
+The basic requirements for an Unlock investment are: the equity has to be tied to your primary residence and you’ll need a FICO credit score of at least 500.
+For scores below 550, you may have to verify your income.
+You will also need a loan-to-value (LTV) ratio of 80 percent.
 (Don’t let the term “loan-to-value” mislead you — the home equity agreement isn’t a loan in the traditional sense.)
 You’ll also need to be taking out at least $30,000.

 To qualify, you don’t need to be a certain age or earn a certain income, but your debt-to-income (DTI) ratio can’t exceed 45 percent.
 You also can’t have a bankruptcy, foreclosure (including deed-in-lieu) or short sale on your record within the past five years, nor more than three months of missed mortgage payments within the past two (or more than four months of missed payments within the past three).